Botanical Name: Asarum europaeum.

 Common Therapeutic Uses, Benefits and Claims of Asarabacca

 Active Ingredient and Substances: The rootstock of the plant contains resin, starch, tannins, flavonoids, aristolochic acid and up to 4% essential oil.
-The essential oil contains variety of different substances, mostly asarone (30%), methyleugenol (20%) and bornyl acetate (15%).
+The essential oil contains a variety of different substances, mostly asarone (30%), methyleugenol (20%) and bornyl acetate (15%).

 Medicinal Uses of Asarabacca in the Past